Was Your Bank Account Balance Frozen by the IRS?

 The Funds Are Frozen, Not the Account

 Keep in mind that an IRS bank account freeze will only apply to money that was in the account at the time.
-The account itself will not technically be frozen, most likely.
-If you add money to a bank account that the IRS has frozen, the new deposits should still be usable as usual, but you will not be able to use the frozen portion of your account until you satisfy timely requirements.
+The account itself will not be frozen, in almost all cases.
+If you add money to a bank account that the IRS has frozen, the new deposits should still be usable as usual, but you will not be able to use the frozen portion of your account until you take action to remove the levy.
 In sum, a bank account freeze by the IRS means that a specific amount will not be available for withdrawal, up to the total amount of your back taxes or the total assets of the account.

 The scenarios described here are typical, generalized examples and may not match your unique circumstances.
 Whether your case arose from income tax audit, employment tax trust fund recovery penalty, syndicated conservation easement assessment, or other types of tax matters, we can work with you to stop IRS levy.
 For best results when the IRS has frozen assets in your bank account, get an experienced tax lawyer’s advice right away.
 There is no time to lose.
 To schedule a consultation, call +1-404-841-6561 or email us through this website.